Syntaf/NoteM2/README.md

-Note--
+NoteM2
 ======

-A small notepad application for windows, offering some small but cool additions to notepad
+Find the website at http://gmercer015.github.io/NoteM2/ A small notepad application for windows, offering some small but cool additions to notepad.

 * Cascade or tile multple windows in one application
 * Save, open and even edit your files!
 Wow!